yoann-dufresne/yoann-dufresne.github.io/_posts/2020-03-10-Select on RRR bitvector.markdown

 3. If the value is not part of C[i+1], we have to look inside of $\sigma_i$.
 * If it's sparse, go to the beginning of the sparse segment datastructure.
 The relative indexes of the blocks containing the ones are explicitly stored.
 So, first get the relative select value by doing $r = x - rank(C[i])$.
 Then get the relative index for the block of interest with $j_{rel} = \sigma_i[r]$.
 Finally the absolute index of the bloc is obtained by doing $j_{abs} = C[i] + j_{rel}$.
 The selected bit is inside of the block of index $j_{abs}$.
 * If it's dense, go to the root of the tree for $\sigma_i$.
-As for the sparce block, we are looking for a relative index $j_{rel}$ from the beginning of the segment.
+As for the sparse block, we are looking for a relative index $j_{rel}$ from the beginning of the segment.
 If the current node of the tree is n, n[x] is the $x^{th}$ cell of the array in the node.
 Search for the cell i such as $n[i] \leq j_{rel} < n[i+1]$.
 This search is easily done in log time as the nodes are partial sum arrays.